 Gästehaus Hoher Göll and Kampfhäusl

 The Gästehaus Hoher Göll was originally a guesthouse associated with Mauritia Mayer's Pension Moritz.
 Along with the Platterhof, the guesthouse was enlarged and renovated.
 It was intended to be an intimate guesthouse for visiting dignitaries, and some did stay there, but it was mainly used as administrative offices for Reichsleiter Martin Bormann's staff, and for special guests of Bormann.
+Hitler's personal military adjutants such as Otto Günsche and Fritz Darges also had quarters there.

 The Gästehaus was not materially damaged in the 1945 bombing, but it fell prey to plunderers and was allowed to fall into disrepair.
 For many years it was one of the few Nazi ruins on the Obersalzberg that were substantially intact.
 After return of the area in 1995, the Bavarian government decided to open a Documentation Center on the Third Reich.
 The ruins of the Hoher Göll were almost entirely torn down -- saving only the lower front façade and parts of the basement -- and the building was rebuilt.
 It now houses displays on the Obersalzberg under the Nazis as well as displays on the Holocaust and World War II.
 Part of the bunker complex can be visited from the basement of the Documentation Center.
 Visit the Documentation Center website at www.obersalzberg.de.
 (Click here and here to read interesting news articles about the opening of the Documentation Center.)
+(October 2017 note - construction of an extension to the Center has temporarily closed the tunnel access and walking path to the Berghof site.)

 Following the abortive Munich putsch of 9 November 1923, in which the fledgling Nazi Party tried to take over the Bavarian government, Hitler was tried and sentenced to a prison term.
 Upon his release from prison in 1925 he retreated to the Obersalzberg, spending some time in a small cottage near the Pension Moritz (Platterhof).
 Here he completed the second part of his book Mein Kampf.
 After Nazi takeover of the Obersalzberg, this cottage became a sort of shrine, known as the Kampfhäusl.